 - Marinate the brats: At least 12 hours before grilling your beer brats, marinate the brats.
 Add the bratwurst sausages, sliced onion, and beer to a large airtight container or resealable bag.
 Shake to combine.
 Marinate in the refrigerator for at least 12 hours, or for up to 24 hours.

-- Prepare your grill for zone grilling, creating a zone of direct high heat & a zone of direct low heat.
+- Prepare your grill for zone grilling, creating a zone of direct high heat and a zone of direct low heat.
 If using a gas grill, begin preheating at least 15 minutes prior to grilling.
 If using charcoal, light the charcoal at least 30 minutes prior to grilling.
 (To learn more about zone grilling, be sure to check out this post.)

 Notes

-- Best beer for beer brats: I like to keep it simple & use a light Wisconsin lager or ale (PBR, Miller Lite, Spotted Cow, etc.).
+- Best beer for beer brats: I like to keep it simple and use a light Wisconsin lager or ale (PBR, Miller Lite, Spotted Cow, etc.).
 I find the lighter flavor doesn’t overpower the flavor of the brats.
 Feel free to use your beer of choice!

 - Boiling the brats: This recipe is written to boil the brats directly on the grill grates.
 If you’d prefer, you can, of course, broil the brats on a burner on your grill, or on the stovetop in your kitchen!

-Recipe & Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.
+Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.

-Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, & Pinterest for more easy, modern recipes & fun!
+Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!

 your receipe for par boiling brats, spot on.
 Added comments: I often par boil then let brats marinate in beer solution for a day in fridge, grilled following day camping.
 Served with Boetje Mustard from Quad Cities, Iowa.
 Best mustard for brats..PERIOD!